 They have proved to be a good alternative for children taking classes, for example.

 Say you want to experience the benefits of weighted blankets when at work, or during a commute, or while traveling.
-In such cases, it makes sense that carrying a whole weighted blanket around isn’t too feasible.
+In such cases, it makes sense that carrying a whole weighted blanket for stress around isn’t too feasible.

 Another portable alternative to weighted blankets for on the go usage are weighted lap pads.
 They provide you with the same pressure stimulation calming effect, just on a smaller scale.